Our Relationships with Money & Affluenza

 “We all have relationships with money, healthy or unhealthy, whether we know it or not” – Dr. Lami

-As our society is increasingly affected by the exponential increase in choices and opportunities available to make money, and thus by the many illusions and inaccuracies regarding money and wealth, it is important to learn and understand the impact that money has on our state of mind, our overall well-being, and how it will affect the next generation.
+As our society is increasingly affected by the exponential increase in choices and opportunities available to make money, and thus by the many illusions and inaccuracies regarding money and wealth, it is important to learn and understand the impact that money has on our state of mind, our overall well-being, and how it affects the next generation.

 All around the world, more and more people across all socio-economic levels buy into the “virus” that money solves most – or even all – problems.
 This ubiquitous fallacy has created a collective social denial of money-related difficulties in today’s societies.
 These fallacies, in return, have created various feelings that people develop when they experience unbalanced relationship with money, some of them can be described as:

-- More is never enough
+- More is never satisfying